Three Hour Workshops

 • Cultivating Rapport: Building transformative therapeutic alliances with teens

-• Facilitating Change: Helping teens move from ambivalence to action
+• Change Happens: Helping teens move from ambivalence to action

 • Behavioral Addictions in Teens